-LECTURE EXAMS: There will be FOUR lecture exams; these exams will cover the materials discussed in the lectures, and the schedule of the lecture exams are on the course schedule along with lecture information.
-Lecture exams will be in a multiple-choice format, with roughly 40 questions.
-A maroon colored scantron is required for each lecture exam.
-Only the materials discussed in the lectures will be on the exam and you will have designated class time to finish the exam.
+LECTURE EXAMS: There will be FOUR lecture exams, these exams will cover the materials discussed in the lectures, and the schedules of the lecture exams are in the course time line along with lecture information.
+Lecture exams will be in a multiple-choice format, with roughly 50 questions.
+A scantron is required for the lecture exam.
+Only the materials covered in the lectures will be on the exams and you will have designated class time to finish the exam.
+There will be no make-up for lecture exams.
+A missed lecture exam will receive a grade of ZERO.